-Tiny flying insects buzzing around your kitchen or houseplants can be incredibly frustrating.
+Tiny flying insects buzzing around your kitchen or houseplants can be really frustrating.
 You might see small flies near your fruit bowl or hovering around your favorite potted plant.
 The key to getting rid of these pests is knowing exactly what you’re dealing with.

 The most common indoor gnats include: